-Alternatively, you can make a paper claim.
+Alternatively, you can make a paper claim in the post.
 If you make a paper claim, you need to complete a claim form N1.
 You can get this from your local County Court hearing centre or www.justice.gov.uk.
 The claim pack should contain guidance notes to help you fill in the form.

 - Defended claims up to £10,000 will be allocated to the ‘small claims track’.
 The small claims track process allows you and the debtor to act for yourselves without the need for legal representation.

-- If the claim is above £15,000 it will be allocated to the ‘multi track’.
+- If the claim is for an amount over £100,000, or considered to be complex, it will be allocated to the 'multi track'.